neimasilk/MediTrustAl/memory-bank/implementation-plan.md

 ### **Step 2.2: Basic Off-Chain Data Storage Setup**

 * **Instruction:**
-  1. Set up the chosen off-chain storage solution locally (e.g., MinIO server running in Docker, or a local PostgreSQL table if simpler for MVP's placeholder data).
+  1. Set up the chosen off-chain storage solution locally:
+     * Use PostgreSQL with pgcrypto extension for encrypted storage
+     * Use AES-256-GCM for data encryption
   2. Modify the POST /api/v1/phr endpoint:
-     * Instead of a dummy hash, accept a small piece of sample text data (e.g., "Blood Pressure: 120/80 mmHg").
-     * Store this text data in the off-chain storage, generating a unique identifier for it.
+     * Accept structured medical data in FHIR R4 format
-     * Calculate a hash of this text data (e.g., SHA256).
+     * Calculate SHA-256 hash of the normalized JSON data
-     * Invoke the chaincode to store the health record with this actual dataHash and the off-chain storage identifier/reference.
+     * Store encrypted data in PostgreSQL
+     * Store hash on blockchain with format: `sha256(timestamp + did + normalized_json)`
 * **Test:**
-  * When a patient calls POST /api/v1/phr with sample text data:
+  * When a patient calls POST /api/v1/phr with structured medical data:
-    * The text data is stored in the configured off-chain storage.
+    * The data is stored in the configured off-chain storage.
-    * A hash of the text data is calculated.
+    * A SHA-256 hash of the normalized JSON data is calculated.
     * The health record on the blockchain contains the correct dataHash and a reference to the off-chain data.

 ### **Step 2.3: Basic Patient Data Retrieval**